SimplyBuilt/SimonSays/README.md

 1. A [Roleable](#roleable) concern which provides a way to define access roles on User models or on join through models.
-2. An [Authorizer](#authorizer) concern which provides a declarative, action filter-like API to controllers which makes it easy to find and authorize resources.
+2. An [Authorizer](#authorizer) concern which provides a declarative API to controllers for finding and authorizing model resources.

 #### Roleable

 First, we need to define some roles on a model.
-Roles are stored as an integer and [bitmasking](https://en.wikipedia.org/wiki/Mask_(computing)) is used to determine the roles assigned for that user or model.
+Roles are stored as an integer and [bitmasking](https://en.wikipedia.org/wiki/Mask_(computing)) is used to determine the roles assigned for that model.
+SimonSays provides a generator for creating a new migration for this required

-SimonSays provides a generator for creating a new migration for this required attribute:
+attribute:

 ```bash
 rails g active_record:simon_says User